Xiangyu-Gao/mmWave-radar-signal-processing-and-microDoppler-classification/README.md

 # mmWave-radar-signal-processing-and-microDoppler-classification
 This is a repository for codes and template data of paper ["***Experiments with mmWave Automotive Radar Test-bed***"](https://arxiv.org/pdf/1912.12566.pdf)

-Please cite our paper with below bibtex when you find the codes useful.
+Please cite our paper with below bibtex when you find this repository useful.
 ```
 @INPROCEEDINGS{9048939,  author={Gao, Xiangyu and Xing, Guanbin and Roy, Sumit and Liu, Hui},
 booktitle={2019 53rd Asilomar Conference on Signals, Systems, and Computers},